yurkinh/SQLiteNetExtensions.Modern/README.md

 ### One to many
 The foreign key for a one-to-many relationship must be defined in the *many* end of the relationship.

 The **inverse** relationship for a **one-to-many** property is a **many-to-one** relationship.
-SQLite-Net extensions will automatically load one-to-many inverse relationships, because the object is already loaded into memory and it has no DB overhead.
+SQLite-Net extensions will automatically load one-to-many inverse relationships because the object is already loaded into memory and it has no DB overhead.

 One-to-many relationships currently support `List` and `Array` of entities.
 They might be used indistinctly.

-Order of the elements is not guarranteed and should be considered as totally random.
+The order of the elements is not guaranteed and should be considered as totally random.
 If sorting is required it should be performed after the elements are loaded.

 Example: